 New technologies in anesthesia, laboratory equipment, diagnostic testing and medical treatment have vastly improved animal care.
 To prepare for these responsibilities, the vet tech program at MCC is designed to meet the AAS degree requirements for individuals who wish to enter the job market with the skills to perform a variety of functions.

 Courses are taught by experienced veterinary technicians and veterinarians who are keenly aware of the expectations of future employees.
-This program is designed to be a two year AAS degree.
+Our modern veterinary facilities rival those of most private veterinary offices and practices.

 Animal owners expect first class medical care for their companion animals and livestock.
 This care is provided by a team of individuals led by the veterinarian who diagnoses illness, performs surgery, and prescribes medication for his/her animal patients.
 The veterinarian turns to the veterinary technician to provide technical support for all aspects of animal care.
 Assistants, receptionists, and kennel attendants round out the health care team.